Fuzzy Logic-based Robust Failure Handling Mechanism for Fog Computing: Introduction

 In this paper, we propose a composite solution by using proactive and reactive failure handling methods with replication.
 The key contributions of this paper are as follows:

-\begin{enumerate} \item We propose a fuzzy logic-based method to deal with unpredicted and predicted failures. \item Our failure handling method considers time sensitivity of the application, as well as dynamic changes in the available resources in the devices. \item We evaluate the proposed failure handling method using real failure traces. \end{enumerate}
+\begin{enumerate} \item We propose a fuzzy logic-based method to deal with unpredicted and predicted failures. \item Our failure handling method consider time sensitivity of the application, as well as dynamic changes in the available resources in the devices. \item We evaluate the proposed failure handling method using real failure traces. \end{enumerate}

-The rest of the paper is organised as follows: Section II presents related literature of failure handling mechanisms in the P2P system, a cluster, a grid, the cloud and the Fog computing paradigm.
+The rest of the paper is organized as follows: Section II presents related literature of failure handling mechanisms in P2P system, cluster, grid, cloud and Fog computing paradigm.
 Section III discusses the application scenario for the proposed solution.
 Section IV discusses the definition of the problem.
-A brief description of various resources failures and their solutions is presented in Section V. Section VI gives a detailed description of the proposed Fuzzy logic-based solution.
+A brief description of various resources failures and their solutions presents in Section V. Section VI explains a detailed description of proposed Fuzzy logic-based solution.
 Section VII discusses the experimental setup and evaluation technique.
-Section VIII presents experimental results and discussion.
-Finally, Section IX concludes the paper.
+Section VIII presents experimental results with discussion.
+Finally, section IX concludes the paper.